epfl-ada/ada-2022-project-souvladaki/README.md

 ## Refenerces
 * Dimitrov, Dimitar, et al. "Visual positions of links and clicks on wikipedia."
 Proceedings of the 25th International Conference Companion on World Wide Web.
 2016.
+* Dimitrov, Dimitar, et al. "What makes a link successful on wikipedia?."
+Proceedings of the 26th International Conference on World Wide Web.
+2017.
+* West, Robert, Joelle Pineau, and Doina Precup.
+"Wikispeedia: An online game for inferring semantic distances between concepts."
+Twenty-First International Joint Conference on Artificial Intelligence.
+2009.